NVIDIA/NV-Kernels/Ubuntu.md

-Name:    linux-hwe-6.17
+Name:    linux-nvidia-6.17
 Version: 6.17.0
 Series:  24.04 (noble)
 Description:
-    This is the source code for the Ubuntu linux kernel for the 24.04 series (HWE).
-    This source tree is used to produce the flavours: generic, generic-64k.
-    This kernel is configured to support the widest range of desktop, laptop and server configurations.
+    This is the source code for the Ubuntu linux-nvidia-6.17 kernel for the Noble series.
+This source tree is used to produce the flavours: nvidia, nvidia-64k.
+This kernel is configured to support the NVIDIA x86 and arm64 platforms.